 By Alan Bacchus

-For good and bad Peter Jackson and his team, for sake of satisfying the broadest possible audience has given everybody a little of everything they want to see, he and so will inevitably alienate and dissatisfy some.
+For good and bad, Peter Jackson and his team, for the sake of satisfying the broadest possible audience, gave everybody a little bit of everything they wanted to see.
+And so he inevitably alienated and dissatisfied some.

 As for the first film, to bring people into the world of Tolkien, FOTR is by far the most baroque of the three.
-It doesn’t long to introduce the world and the characters.
+It doesn't take long to introduce the world and characters.
 The opening sequence tells us of the forging of a number of rings for the purpose of keeping order in the world (though it’s consciously oblique with the details of exactly how rings can do this).
-We’re then told of the ONE ring forged in ‘secret' to rule all other rings.
-Again, the physics/mechanics or even logic of this statement we’re not supposed to question.
-And so this becomes literature’s, and now cinema’s, biggest ever maguffin, the impetus to send us on Jackson’s epic journey.
+We’re then told about the ONE ring forged in ‘secret' to rule all other rings.
+Again, we're not supposed to question the physics/mechanics or even logic of this statement.
+And so this becomes literature’s - and now cinema’s - biggest ever maguffin, the impetus to send us on Jackson’s epic journey.

-The second half shows the Fellowship united and fighting off the beasts in the Mines of Moria and the Orcs on the hillside in the film’s climax, and the eventual demise of Boromir who succumbs to the lure of the ring.
+The second half of the film shows the Fellowship united and fighting off the beasts in the Mines of Moria and the Orcs on the hillside in the film’s climax, as well as the eventual demise of Boromir, who succumbs to the lure of the ring.
 On first viewing I questioned the lack of scope in the final battle, but after seeing the escalation of action in the second and third films, Jackson’s instinct not to blow his wad early was a good one.
-In hindsight the contained forest battle to end FOTR is perhaps the best action sequence in series.
-Free of the grossly exaggerated CG multiplication of huge armies which now looks so awfully unreal, the use of real creatures and actors with real make-up makes the fight that much more violent and intense.
+In hindsight, the contained forest battle to end FOTR is perhaps the best action sequence in the series.
+Free of the grossly exaggerated CG multiplication of huge armies, which now looks awfully unreal, the use of real creatures and actors with real make-up makes the fight that much more violent and intense.

 Looking back, Wood and Astin make a good team as the Hobbit leaders mixing drama and humour well.
-Unfortunately Billy Boyd is a Jar-Jar worthy waste of space, and most of the time excruciating to watch.
-Dominic Monaghan is barely noticeable which is probably a good thing (as an actor, he would be challenged much more in 'Lost').
-Orlando Bloom’s silent but stoic presence is also barely noticeable, but when he’s fighting and launching arrows with speed and accuracy at the Orcs during the action sequence there's no one better.
-John Rhys-Davies is disguised well as a 3 foot dwarf, but the camera tricks required to make the tall actor into a short character prevents us from seeing the character fight in all his full glory.
-His tight close-ups thus have to be used over and over again to avoid recognizing the size differences and thus becomes a visual handicap.
+Unfortunately, Billy Boyd is a Jar Jar-worthy waste of space and most of the time excruciating to watch.
+Dominic Monaghan is barely noticeable, which is probably a good thing (as an actor, he would be challenged much more in Lost).
+Orlando Bloom’s silent but stoic presence is also barely noticeable, but when he’s fighting and launching arrows at the Orcs with speed and accuracy during the action sequence there's no one better.
+John Rhys-Davies is disguised well as a 3-foot dwarf, but the camera tricks required to make the tall actor into a short character prevent us from seeing the character fight in his full glory.
+His tight close-ups have to be used over and over again to avoid recognizing the size differences and thus becomes a visual handicap.